What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 The complete application is outlined in §11 of the PhD regulations (PromO).
 In addition to a formal letter of application and the actual dissertation, further documents need to be handed in at the Doctoral Office.
 A checklist of required documents according to PromO from 18 December 2018 can be found in the right-hand column.

-- In paper version with the original signatures together with a printed copy of the dissertation PER MAIL to the Doctoral Office
+In paper version with the original signatures together with a printed copy of the dissertation PER MAIL to the Doctoral Office

 Your application will first be processed electronically.
 The receipt of your electronic application will be decisive for meeting a certain deadline.
+However, please make sure that the paper version of your application arrives at the Doctoral Office as soon as possible.

 Please make sure that the electronic version is also complete.
 This means that the PDF version of the application for the doctoral procedure must contain all the documents listed in the checklist.

-You will be allowed to make suggestions as to (a) who should be your experts and (b) when your viva should take place as well as (c) who should be your examiners.
+You will be allowed to make suggestions as to (a) who should be your experts and (b) when your oral examination should take place as well as (c) who should be your examiners.
 All people involved, e.g. your prospective examiners, need to agree to this and the proposed date(s) have to be in accordance with the respective phases as outlined in the dates section above.
 It is the Doctoral Committee, however, that finally decides upon your examiners and will summon them.
 The Committee also sets the date for your oral examination.

 The Doctoral Office, the Faculty’s main doctoral administrative body, will notify you when your doctorate procedure commences.
 There will be no updates on the status of your procedure.
 You will receive written notification on important matters from the Doctoral Office in due course.